gdgikorodu/gdgikorodu-mobile/CONTRIBUTING.md

 ## Using the issue tracker

+> **Note:** Please don't file an issue to ask a question.
+It will be better to follow the laid out guide.

 The issue tracker is the preferred channel for [bug reports](#bugs), [features requests](#features) and [submitting pull requests](#pull-requests), but please respect the following restrictions: